-It’s rampant across the country – manufacturing companies struggling to find good and loyal employees.
-Recently, I had the absolute joy to visit Boston Centerless, a manufacturing company based in Woburn, MA.
+It’s rampant across the country – manufacturing companies are struggling to find good and loyal employees.
+Recently, I had the absolute joy of visiting Boston Centerless, a manufacturing company based in Woburn, MA.
 With a mission of precision and quality, they specialize in producing precision bar products for medical devices, dental implants, automotive parts, and aerospace components.
-Other manufacturers may be able to produce metal bars, yet Boston Centerless makes them perfectly round, smooth and straight.
-“Centerless” refers to a manufacturing process that they’ve mastered, thus their name “Boston Centerless”.
+Other manufacturers may be able to produce metal bars, yet Boston Centerless makes them perfectly round, smooth, and straight.
+“Centerless” refers to a manufacturing process that they’ve mastered, thus their name “Boston Centerless.”

-As with other manufacturers, they struggled to find qualified employees until they realized an untapped resource – non-English or limited-English proficiency (LEP) speakers.
-By looking at, and engaging with these potential employees, they’ve built a model manufacturing plant that now serves as an example for other companies.
+As with other manufacturers, the company struggled to find qualified employees until they realized an untapped resource – non-English or limited-English proficiency (LEP) speakers.
+By engaging with these potential employees, they’ve built a model manufacturing plant that now serves as an example for other companies.

 Let’s look at what they’ve done.